hrgrafton92/CMPD_Traffic_Stops/README.md

 - Parameter tuning
 ### Visualize/Understand output
 ### Create Streamlit App
 Streamlit app to make the dataset easily accessible for anyone.
 Preliminary EDA efforts are made available [here](google.com).
+Source code and files are located in Streamlit folder.

 ### Create R Shiny App
+Streamlit app to make the dataset easily accessible for anyone.
+Preliminary EDA efforts are made available [here](google.com).
+Source code and files for R Project are located in R_Shiny folder.

 ### Create Tableau dashboard
 Tableau Public dashboard to concisely show EDA on the dataset, while also identifying main trends present within the data.
 The dashboard can be found [here](https://public.tableau.com/app/profile/harley.grafton2858/viz/CMPDTrafficStops/HomeDashboard)